Carl-1506/FinalPaper/README.md

-# Starter folder
+# Happiness and Income Inequality Analysis

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository contains all materials related to the analysis of the relationship between happiness and income inequality across various countries.
+It includes data preparation, analysis scripts, models, and the final paper.

 ## File Structure

-The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+- `data/raw_data` - Original datasets as obtained from various sources.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+- `data/analysis_data` - The dataset after cleaning and transformations.
--   `model` contains fitted models.
+- `models` - Contains the output from statistical models and diagnostics.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+- `other` - Includes related literature, supplementary materials, and notes.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+- `paper` - Quarto document with the written analysis, bibliography file, and the final PDF paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+- `scripts` - R scripts for data simulation, cleaning, analysis, and model fitting.

-## Statement on LLM usage
+## Statement on LLM Usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Portions of the code and text have been developed with assistance from AI tool ChatGPT for drafting sections of the paper.
+The detailed chat history with the LLMs is documented in `other/llm_usage.txt`.

-## Some checks
+## Data Sources

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+- Happiness scores were retrieved from the World Happiness Report.
+- Gini Index data was sourced from the World Bank database.
+- Democracy Index information was obtained from Our World in Data.
+- Human Development Index data was provided by the United Nations Development Programme.